Ping for Gaming

 Measuring your gaming ping

-Your in-game ping counter shows the round-trip time to the game server — this is the number that matters most for gaming.
+Your in-game ping counter shows the round-trip time to the game server - This is the number that matters most for gaming.
 Run our Ping Test to measure your connection's baseline latency to a nearby server.
 If this baseline is already high (above 50 ms), the problem is at the network level.
 If the baseline is fine but in-game ping is high, the game server itself may be distant or overloaded.